-The Society is financed by an annual subscription (currently £32.00 for Ordinary Members and £15.00 for Members under age 21 or in full time education), interest on investments and occasional donations from members.
+The Society is financed by an annual subscription (current rates), interest on investments and occasional donations from members.
 The generosity of past members has helped endow awards and funds, from which the Society benefits today.
 Subscriptions are due in January each year (new members elected during the autumn should note that the subscription paid on joining also covers the following year).
 Subscriptions may be paid by a sterling cheque drawn on a UK bank sent to the Treasurer, or by credit or debit card using WorldPay (see Online Payments page).
-Overseas members are encouraged to consider paying via WorldPay; members wishing to pay by direct transfer to the Society's bank account should contact the Treasurer () for further details.
+Overseas members are encouraged to consider paying via WorldPay; members wishing to pay by direct transfer to the Society's bank account should contact the Treasurer for further details.

 The society's by-laws can be downloaded here as a PDF file.

 Members are currently entitled to receive the following benefits: